boekhorstb1/containers/README.md

 Currently, the base image is openSUSE LEAP 15.3 for the normal flavour and Beta images with Tumbleweed and PHP 8 are built separately.

+**Please take note of the other README.md files in the directories for more technical details**

 ## base

 A horde environment with no extra apps installed.